klpanagi/hbot-strategy-dsl/README.md

 from input models describing the strategies.
 In this context, the `hbot-strategy-dsl` provides means of auto-generating strategies from input models.

+The set of these files define an `Hbot Strategy Project`!

 # Installation